Clocks in digital circuits

 Clock sources: piezoelectric materials

-Although RC oscillators are easy to make, they are not particularly accurate: frequency fluctuations of about 5% should be expected in casual use.
-This is often good enough, but it gets in the way of precise timekeeping, and may interfere with some clock-sensitive protocols, such as USB.
+Although RC oscillators are easy to make, they are not particularly accurate: most capacitors are made with an accuracy of 10-20% to begin with, and are then affected by temperature and aging.
+With some care, accuracy down to 5% can be achieved; this is good enough for some purposes, but it gets in the way of precise timekeeping, and may interfere with some clock-sensitive protocols, such as USB.

 Curiously, the behavior of the crystal around its resonant frequency is asymmetric.
-Delivering pulses a bit too slow has no dramatic effect, but delivering them slightly too fast hits what’s known as anti-resonance: a point where the impedance skyrockets and there’s very little current flowing through the device.
-The swing analogy is apt: if you grab the swing a tiny bit too late and hold it for a bit too long, all you’re doing is wasting some energy and artificially prolonging each period of oscillation.
-On the flip side, grabbing it too early ends in pain.
+Delivering pulses a bit too slow causes a more gradual reduction of amplitude than delivering them slightly too fast.
+In the latter case, we quickly hit what’s known as anti-resonance: a point where the impedance skyrockets and there’s very little current flowing through the device.
+The swing analogy helps understand what’s going on: if you push the swing a tiny bit too late (i.e., as it starts moving away from you), you’re not going to transfer energy as efficiently but it’s not a big deal.
+But if you push it too early — while it’s moving toward you — you’re actually braking it.
+Do it a couple of times and the swinging will stop.

-Perhaps the most logical way to build a crystal-driven oscillator would be to zero in on the region of minimum impedance (the dip on the blue plot).
-Yet, the most common architecture in digital circuits — the Pierce oscillator — works differently.
-It zeroes in on the region where the crystal exhibits inductor-like current lag (red plot).
-It uses this to create a roughly half-cycle phase delay between a pair of capacitors — one connected to the output of an inverter, and another connected to the input:
+Perhaps the most logical way to build a crystal-driven oscillator would be to zero in on the region of minimum impedance (the dip on the top plot, marked with the dashed line).
+Yet, the most common architecture used in digital circuits — the Pierce oscillator — works differently.
+It zeroes in on the region where the crystal exhibits a specific amount inductor-like current lag.
+The target phase shift is typically in the vicinity of 90°, somewhere on the upward slope to the right of the dashed line.

-The inverter operates in its linear region — ensured by adding a resistor in parallel between the inverter’s input and output — and effectively provides another half-cycle shift, completing the 360° loop needed for stable linear oscillation.
-The main reason for this architecture is that it requires the minimum number of external components: the inverter and the resistor can be placed on the MCU die, so in most cases, you only need two small, picofarad-range capacitors (in addition to the crystal itself).
+The main reason we use this architecture is that it requires the minimum number of external components: the inverter and the resistors can be placed on the MCU die, so in most cases, you only need two small, picofarad-range capacitors in addition to the crystal itself.

-In any case, the practical implication is that if you purchase an odd crystal specified at its true (“series”) resonant frequency, it will run a tiny bit fast when connected to an MCU.
-The difference usually hovers around 100-300 ppm, which is nothing to sneeze at if you consider that the crystal’s usual accuracy is around 20 ppm.
+Because Pierce oscillators operate slightly above the crystal’s true (“series”) resonant frequency, some attention must be paid when shopping for components.
+Most crystals are specified for use with Pierce oscillators, but some may be characterized at their series frequency — and will run a tiny bit fast when connected to an MCU.
+The difference usually hovers around 100-300 ppm, but this is nothing to sneeze at if you consider that the crystal’s usual accuracy is around 20 ppm.

 Crystal oscillators can’t be easily manufactured on a silicon die, so they almost always come as discrete components, set apart by their shiny metal cans.
 It’s most common to encounter crystals between 1 and 40 MHz, although a peculiar value of 32.768 kHz is also a common sight (more about that soon).